ryan77627/rschanzorg-public/content/projects/coming-soon-may-2023.md

 draft: false
 ---

-# Coming Soon!
+# I am back! (for now)

-Hello all, it's been quite a while, I must say....
+Hello all, I must say, it's been quite a while....
 I've been quite busy, between school and working, so I haven't had the time to properly maintain this site like I would have wanted to.
 However, that is going to change (at least for this summer)!
 If you have been looking at the [Github repository for this site](https://github.com/ryan77627/rschanzorg-public), you will have noticed there are a few posts that are still drafts.
 Throughout the summer, I plan to:

 - Finish and release the draft posts I had began to write
 - Create a new series of posts outlining my experiences with [GNU Guix](https://guix.gnu.org), a Linux Distribution I have been mmigrating to and have been daily driving for the past month and a half at this point.